stakater-archive/StakaterCloudDocs-Archived/content/sre/authentication-authorization/saap-authorization-roles.md

 - can install cluster-wide operators from a [curated list](https://docs.cloud.stakater.com/content/sre/authentication-authorization/curated-list-operators.html) provided by the OperatorHub.
 This makes the operator available to all developers on your cluster to create Custom Resources and applications using that Operator.
 - can view installed operators by using the web console/CLI
 - can not install privileged and custom operators cluster-wide
-- can install operators in Customer owned namespace
+- can install operators in customer owned namespace
-- can manage subscriptions in Customer owned namespace
+- can manage subscriptions in customer owned namespace

 ###  Projects Permissions:
 - can create/update/patch customer owned namespaces